 Canadian Government Announces Investments to Fund Cutting-Edge Research, Talent Development and Innovation

-By Linda Forrest on Oct 4, 2012 / Categories: Blog, Government, Uncategorized
+By Linda Forrest on Oct 4, 2012 / Categories: Government, Hub News, Uncategorized

 Earlier this week, the Honourable Gary Goodyear, PC, MP, Minister of State (Science and Technology) addressed students and faculty at Carleton University to announce support for two new grant competitions from the Social Sciences and Humanities Research Council of Canada (SSHRC): the Insight Grants and the Insight Development Grants.

 According to Minister Goodyear, the Insight program aims to support and foster research excellence—basic research intended to deepen the understanding of individuals and societies, as well as to find solutions to society’s challenges.

 “On behalf of the Harper Government, it is my great pleasure to announce an investment of more than $200 million in the fields of social sciences and humanities research and research training, through grants, fellowships and scholarships from SSHRC,” said Minister of State Goodyear.
 “Of that total, $101 million will go to support 815 research initiatives in the Insight program.
 The Insight Development Grants support basic research in its early stages; whereas the Insight Grants support basic research projects in their later stages.”